vercel/next.js/errors/next-script-for-ga.md

 #### Using analytics.js

-If you are using the [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs) to add analytics:
+If you are using the [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs) script to add analytics:

 ```jsx
 import Script from 'next/script'